 Meniscus Tear

 Between your shinbone and thighbone is a firm, rubbery cartilage called the meniscus which serves as a shock absorber.
 It may tear if you suddenly twist your knee while bearing weight on it, causing pain.
-In some cases, a torn meniscus may become lodged, leading to a sensation of locking.
+In some cases, a torn meniscus may become lodged in the knee, leading to a sensation of locking.
 Meniscus injuries are common in sports that involve twisting and turning, like skiing.

 Anterior Cruciate Ligament (ACL) Injury